No. 6 Kansas gets 11th Big 12 road win in row, 93-64 at TCU - WHIZ News

-The Jayhawks (9-2, 3-1 Big 12) matched the league mark they initially set 18 years ago.
-The win in Fort Worth came only three days after their 25-point loss at home to Texas that matched the most lopsided win by an opponent in the 65-year history of Allen Fieldhouse.
+It came only three days after a 25-point home loss to Texas that matched the most lopsided win by an opponent in the 65-year history of Allen Fieldhouse.

-Even without starting senior guard Marcus Garrett, still recovering from an elbow to hit in the Texas game, the Jayhawks had little trouble against a TCU squad that had won its previous five games.
+“Not to be full strength and kind of have guys rally around that after the way we played Saturday,” Self said.
+“We did a lot of things that should give us confidence going forward.”

+Marcus Garrett didn’t play in the game close to his Dallas home, still dealing with symptoms after taking a elbow to the head while going for a rebound against Texas.
+Freshman DaJuan Harris Jr. made his first start at point guard, scoring seven points with seven assists and only one turnover in 27 minutes.

-Ochai Agbaji added 19 points, while Jalen Wilson had 16, Tristan Enaruna 12 and Christian Braun 10.
+Ochai Agbaji, while dealing with a sore hamstring, added 19 points for the Jayhawks (9-2, 3-1 Big 12).
+Jalen Wilson scored 16, Tristan Enaruna had a career-high 12 and Christian Braun 10.

+“It was a great win, it’s what we needed.
+We all know the team that performed Saturday wasn’t the team that performed today,” McCormack said.
+“It was a reminder of what we could do.”

-Chuck O’Bannon Jr. had a career-high 18 points to lead the Horned Frogs (9-3, 2-2).
+Chuck O’Bannon Jr. had a career-high 18 points to lead the Horned Frogs (9-3, 2-2), who had their five-game winning streak snapped.
 R.J.
 Nembhard had 14, below his Big 12-leading scoring average of 18.7 points and ending his streak of four 20-point games in a row.

-Garrett was at the game but not in uniform.
-He missed the final seven minutes of the Texas game after getting hit in the head by an inadvertent flying elbow from Longhorns forward Jericho Sims when going for a rebound.

 TCU was within 28-24 after scoring seven consecutive points in 41 seconds, that spurt capped by Nembhard’s alley-oop pass to Kevin Samuel for a dunk after PJ Fuller’s steal.
 The Jayhawks called timeout, then responded with a 12-2 run that put them up by double digits the rest of the game.